hashbangcode/webolution/README.md

 Next steps:
 - Tidy up the code.
 Lots of missing comments and messy looking bits.
+- Create some constants in the code to prevent hard coded strings being passed around all of the place.
 - The way in which the TextIndividual works out it's fitness is based on an external factor.
 As such it would be better to abstract that functionality out so that it's not just this class that has this functionality.
 - Implement cross over.
 Start with something simple like numbers and work from there.
 - Refactor the forms in the demo application.
 The forms are prime for abstraction into a form class.